Mat-thieu/webcodecs-mp4-pipeline/README.md

 # WebCodecs MP4 Pipeline

-Bare bones setup of a video rendering pipeline, only using browser APIs (no wasm).
+Bare bones implementation of a video rendering pipeline, using only browser APIs.
-This project showcases end-to-end video-in-video usage.
+This project showcases scene composition using canvas, rendering it to MP4 using the native VideoEncoder.
-Compose a scene using multiple videos, these are decoded on-the-fly by workers as the main rendering process requests frames, the main process can then draw frames using canvas to position and modify them as desired.
+Webworkers and on-the-fly asset retrieval, demuxing and decoding are used to provide non-blocking and efficient video-in-video.

 ![videoframe_8470](https://github.com/user-attachments/assets/32ddd225-0bb8-4e3d-a82e-c841a3a78b2d)